veiko/jest-a11y/docs/matchers/to-be-accessible-tooltip.md

 ## Usage

 The `toBeAccessibleTooltip` matcher expects to be called on the tooltip trigger.
-Since the trigger references the tooltip with `aria-describedby`
+The tooltip element will be obtained through the `aria-describedby` reference on the trigger element.

 ### Syntax